 The first Saturday of the month also has local artist space the Printhaus opening up for punters to wander around and try their hand at artistic endeavours, like jewellery-making, or t-shirt screen-printing.

 Adrenalin in the city

 If you’re an adrenalin junkie, never fear: Cardiff has a number of options for you too.
 Those who love multiple wheels should head to Spit and Sawdust, our local friendly skatepark.

 For the fearless of heights, check out indoor climbing centre, Boulders.
 There's also Cardiff Jump, an indoor trampoline park (the biggest indoor soft play in Europe, believe it or not!).
-If you're desperate for some ice, Ice Arena Wales offers free skate sessions (as well as playing host to ice hockey champs, the Cardiff Devils).
+If you're desperate for some ice, Viola Arena offers free skate sessions (as well as playing host to ice hockey champs, the Cardiff Devils).